TwilioDevEd/clicktocall-flask/README.md

 ### Configuration

 Want to use the built-in Twilio Client template?
-Configure your hackpack with three easy options.
+Configure your app with three easy options.

 #### Automagic Configuration

-This hackpack ships with an auto-configure script that will create a new TwiML app, purchase a new phone number, and set your Heroku app's environment variables to use your new settings.
+This app ships with an auto-configure script that will create a new TwiML app, purchase a new phone number, and set your Heroku app's environment variables to use your new settings.
 Here's a quick step-by-step: